Reyzenello/Testing-out-Q-learning/README.md

 # Testing-out-Q-learning
-Testing out the Gym "Cart-Pole"
+Testing out the Gym "Cart-Pole" using Q-learning